-Except for any changes in fees and expenses which may result from the circumstances described above, we expect our fees and expenses for our audit services will not exceed \$46,863.
+Except for any changes in fees and expenses which may result from the circumstances described above, we expect our fees and expenses for our audit services will not exceed \$28,700.

-Pursuant to Ohio Rev. Code Section 117.13, you may charge all of this audit's cost to the general fund or you may allocate the cost among the general fund and other eligible funds in accordance with Auditor of State Bulletin 2009-011.
+Pursuant to Ohio Rev. Code Section 117.13, you may charge all of this audit's cost to the general fund or you may allocate the cost among the general fund and other eligible funds.